 Quick Knit Throw: With nothing but slipped stitches and alternating colors, this beautiful Lion Brand pattern creates almost a honeycomb-like texture.

-Arm Knit 3-Hour Blanket: So this pattern violates rule 3, because as far as I know it uses only stockinette stitch.
-But I think the fact that it’s arm-knit — a technique I’ve yet to try, though I’ve been curious about it for years — outweighs that objection!
+Arm Knit 3-Hour Blanket: So this pattern violates rule 3, because I believe you’ll use only stockinette stitch.
+But I think the fact that you’ll arm-knit it — a technique I’ve yet to try, though I’ve been curious about it for years — outweighs that objection!

 Stash Burner: I’m tempted by this one merely because of its name.
-You’ll use several strands of yarn held together to create this thick and quickly-knitted project.
+You’ll hold several strands of yarn together to create this thick and quickly-knitted project.

 The Boulevard Blanket: This is the third-most popular pattern in this collection, and it’s easy to see why.
 The subtle moss stitch pattern creates a fluffy, warm texture.
 After perusing the projects tab of the Ravelry page, I’m particularly impressed that it looks as good in variegated yarn as it does in a solid color.